-90 UNAMA documented four incidents of use or occupation of health facilities for military purposes without threat or intimidation.
-The remaining cases of military use or occupation of health facilities are included in the number of incidents of threat and intimidation, incidents are also included in the number of incidents of threat, intimidation, and harassment.
+&lt;sup>90 UNAMA documented four incidents of use or occupation of health facilities for military purposes without threat or intimidation.
+The remaining five incidents are also included in the number of incidents of threat, intimidation, and harassment.

-91 For more information, see section on Impact of Armed Conflict on Eradicating Polio below.
+&lt;sup>91 For more information, see section on Impact of Armed Conflict on Eradicating Polio below.